ramjkumar/learning/iqs/ui-ux-iq.md

     - Ensures equal opportunity in employment and information access.

 3. ✅**Web Content Accessibility Guidelines (WCAG)**

+### What is the difference between ARIA roles and native HTML elements?
+write answer here...
+### How do you make forms accessible?
+write answer here...
+### How do you test your site for accessibility compliance?
+write answer here...
 ___
 # Agile/Scrum Methodology
 ### How do you contribute to Agile ceremonies?
 In sprint planning, I help estimate UI tasks with story points; in daily standups, I report blockers; and during retros, I suggest improvements in collaboration.
 ### Describe your experience working in Agile teams.
 I've worked in 2-week sprint cycles.
 I participate in daily standups, sprint planning, demos, and retrospectives.
+I ensure design tickets are refined ahead, prioritize UI bugs, and sync regularly with QA and backend devs for smooth integration.
 I use tools like Jira or Azure Boards for managing user stories and tasks.
+### What is your role in a daily standup?
+write answer here...
+### How do you handle mid-sprint changes?
+write answer here...
+### Explain your workflow in a typical sprint.
+write answer here...
 ___
 # Visual Scripting & No-Code/Low-Code
+### What is no-code automation?
+No-code automation enables building workflows using visual tools.
+I've used Zapier to trigger notifications on form submissions and Power Automate to connect SharePoint and Outlook for task automation.
 ### What is your experience with visual scripting tools?
 I’ve used Mendix and OutSystems to build UI workflows with drag-and-drop interfaces and custom logic blocks.
 ### How do low-code platforms impact UI/UX quality?
 They speed up development but need design governance to avoid inconsistency.
 I standardize layouts and enforce design tokens across templates.
 ### What experience do you have with no-code platforms?
 I’ve built internal tools using [e.g. Bubble] where I used visual workflows to automate tasks like form submission, notifications, and report generation.
 I integrated with REST APIs for dynamic data.
+### What low-code platforms have you worked with?
+write answer here...
+### How do you automate workflows without writing code?
+write answer here...
+### How do you use tools like Power Automate or Zapier?
+write answer here...